 Revolut allows customers to invest in crypto currencies and asset tokens (Gold).
 Swissquote’s customers can open a private trading account online to access an array of trading tools — from traditional stocks to forex and crypto-assets, as well as benefit from robo-advisory services.
 Monzo provides customers an ability to sign up for a selection of savings plans with different interest rates, enabled by partnering financial institutions.
 Step by step, digital banking is embracing wealth management as one of its essential features.

 Why Wealth Management Services are the Next Frontier for Neobanks

 Despite (or rather due to) rapid pursuit of growth across multiple vectors — customer acquisition, market penetration, customer retention — even unicorn neobanks are struggling to consistently make a profit.
-British neobank Starling for the first time only in October 2020 (after launching in 2014) when it reached over 1.8 million accounts and £4 billion in deposits.
+British neobank Starling broke even for the first time only in October 2020 (after launching in 2014) when it reached over 1.8 million accounts and £4 billion in deposits.

-As consumer spending went down in 2020 due to the pandemic, have found themselves in a tricky position: they were not earning the traditional account fees (unlike incumbents) as most offer no-fee accounts.
+As consumer spending went down in 2020 due to the pandemic, mobile digital banks have found themselves in a tricky position: they were not earning the traditional account fees (unlike incumbents) as most offer no-fee accounts.
 The profit margins from card transactions alone could not sustain them either.
 Respectively, some players actively sought revenue stream diversification through complementary offerings — insurance, trading, and most recently wealth management products.